-- 7. The subscriber demonstrates to Medica or the Marketplace, as applicable, that enrollment or non-enrollment in a health plan was unintentional, inadvertent or erroneous and the result of the error, misrepresentation or inaction of the Marketplace or the United States Department of Health and Human Services, or a non-Marketplace entity providing enrollment assistance or conducting enrollment activities.
+- 7. The subscriber demonstrates to Medica or the Marketplace, as applicable, that enrollment or non-enrollment in a health plan was unintentional, inadvertent or erroneous and the result of the error, misrepresentation or inaction of the Marketplace or the United States Department of Health and Human Services, a non-Marketplace entity providing enrollment assistance or conducting enrollment activities, or Medica.
 Coverage is effective on the date established by Medica or the Marketplace, as applicable. - 8.
 For subscribers and dependents, in the event of a qualifying event under section 603 of the Employee Retirement Income Security Act of 1974, as amended.
 Coverage is effective on the date established by Medica or the Marketplace, as applicable. - 9.
 For subscribers or dependents, in the event the subscriber or dependent is a victim of domestic abuse or spousal abandonment, including a dependent or unmarried victim within a household, is enrolled in minimum essential coverage and seeks to enroll in coverage separate from the perpetrator of the abuse or abandonment.
-Coverage is effective on the date established by Medica or the Marketplace, as applicable.
+Coverage is effective on the first day of the month following plan selection.
 The dependent of a victim of domestic abuse or spousal abandonment applying for or covered on the same application as the victim, also may enroll in coverage at the same time as the victim. - 10.
 This special enrollment period applies if a qualified individual or dependent applies for coverage on the Marketplace during annual open enrollment or a special enrollment, and is determined by the Marketplace as potentially eligible for Medicaid or CHIP, and is later determined ineligible for Medicaid or CHIP after open enrollment ended or more than 60 days after the qualifying event.
-It also applies if the qualified individual or dependent applies for coverage at the State Medicaid or CHIP agency during annual open enrollment and is determined ineligible for Medicaid or CHIP after open enrollment and is determined ineligible for Medicaid or CHIP after open Medicaid or CHIP after open enrollment and is determined ineligible for Medicaid or CHIP after open enrollment has ended.
-Coverage is effective on the date established by Medica or the Marketplace, as applicable.
+It also applies if the qualified individual or dependent applies for coverage at the State Medicaid or CHIP after open enrollment annual open enrollment and is determined ineligible for Medicaid or CHIP after open enrollment and is determined ineligible for Medicaid or CHIP after open enrollment has ended.
+Coverage is effective on the date established by Medica or the Marketplace, as applicable. - 11.
+You or your dependent was enrolled in COBRA continuation coverage, or similar state program, for which an employer was paying all or part of the premiums, or for which a government entity was providing subsidies, and the employer completely ceases its contributions or the government subsidies completely cease.
+Coverage is effective on the first day of the month following plan selection.